 The Cons of Aluminum Windows

-Aluminum is an excellent conductor of heat.
-It’s used for wiring and in heat sinks in many electronic components.
+- Less efficient: Aluminum is an excellent conductor of heat.
 Heat travels more easily through the frame, making it less efficient than other frame materials.
 Aluminum frames usually come with thermal breaks and other insulating measures, but they still aren’t as efficient as other frame options available.

-Aluminum frames are the second most expensive behind wood.
+- More expensive: Aluminum frames are the second most expensive behind wood windows.
 While aluminum is very durable and holds up to weathering better than most other frame types, it can dent easily if mishandled.
 Dented aluminum windows are difficult to repair and often have to be replaced or filled and painted to mask the dent.